The Endowment Portfolio Turns 1

 Second, the highest-risk asset classes – private equity and venture capital – fared the best.
-Each generated returns of at least 20% over the past 12 months.

 Third, emerging markets and commodities continued to disappoint.
 Both of these asset classes have been in long-term bear markets.
 But you can expect these asset classes to soar the most once the tide turns.

 From the portfolio’s performance so far, one takeaway is clear: The Endowment Portfolio is a diverse, strong and largely underutilized alternative to traditional U.S. stock and bond asset allocation strategies.